syncfusion-content/asp.netwebforms-docs/aspnet/PivotChart/Localization.md

 ## Localization in PivotChart

-We can localize the PivotChart controls text with a collection of localized strings using **"ej.olap.PivotChart.locale"** for different cultures.
+We can localize the PivotChart controls text with a collection of localized strings using **"ej.PivotChart.locale"** for different cultures.
 By default, the PivotChart control is localized in **“en-US”.**

 Following code example illustrates on how to localize PivotChart based on **“French”** culture.